eBPF Updates #2: eBPF with Zig, libbpf-bootstrap, Rust Linker, BTF in Kernel Modules, Cgroup-Based Memory Accounting

 We all agree on this!
 This post is a gentle introduction to eBPF.
 A bit of history, some details on the core infrastructure and its components, and a simple “Hello, World!” example extracted from the bcc tools.
 A nice read if you just got started with eBPF.

-- Building an Esoteric Filesystem Tracing Tool with eBPF,
+Building an Esoteric Filesystem Tracing Tool with eBPF, from Suchakra Sharma.

 This post has a focus on the read-ahead mechanism in the Linux kernel.
 After providing a refresher on how read-ahead works, Suchakra explains in details how eBPF can monitor the hit rate and efficiency of this mechanism.
 It turns out that the program used to do that already exists in two versions, one with a mix of C and Python proper to the bcc tools, and another one based on libbpf and the newer features brought by the library, like CO-RE (Compile Once, Run Everywhere).
 The last section details the benefits of the latter version and the motivations to port tools to libbpf.